Skyhunters Raptor Rehabilitation and Education

 At any given time, Skyhunters can be responsible for more than 20 non-releasable raptors, including various hawk and owl species.
-On average, Skyhunters works with as many as 300 ‘rehab raptors' every year.
+On average, Skyhunters works with as many as 300 rehab raptors every year, over 9,000 birds!
 Nancy also has a personal collection of colorful and noisy parrots, cockatoos, and macaws.

 Skyhunters ensures that all birds receive the same diet they have in the wild, maintains clean and safe enclosures, and arranges for twice yearly checkups with a veterinarian.
 The facilities at Skyhunters include a 70-foot flight cage that all the flighted birds use for conditioning.